Florida Atlantic vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- The two teams combine to average 56.2 points per game, 6.7 more than the over/under in this contest.
+- Middle Tennessee has combined with its opponents to score more than 49.5 points in six of 10 games this season.

+- Saturday's total is 6.7 points lower than the two team's combined 56.2 points per game average.

-- The 52.2 points per game these two squads have allowed their opponents to score this season are 2.7 more than the 49.5 over/under in this contest.
+- The 52.2 points per game these two squads have allowed their opponents to score this season are 2.7 more than the 49.5 total in this contest.

-- The Owls and their opponents have scored an average of 53.1 points per game in 2021, 3.6 more than Saturday's total.
+- Owls games this season feature an average total of 53.1 points, a number 3.6 points higher than Saturday's over/under.

-- The 49.5-point over/under for this game is 7.3 points below the 56.8 points per game average total in Blue Raiders games this season.
+- The 56.8 PPG average total in Blue Raiders games this season is 7.3 points more than this game's over/under.

 Florida Atlantic Stats and Trends

-- Florida Atlantic has played 11 games, with four wins against the spread.

-- The Owls are 3-2-1 ATS when favored by 3.5 points or more this season.
+- The Owls have an against the spread record of 3-2-1 in their six games when favored by 3.5 points or more so far this season.

-- Florida Atlantic's games this year have gone over the total in four out of 11 opportunities (36.4%).
+- Florida Atlantic's games this year have hit the over on four of 11 set point totals (36.4%).

 - Find the latest spread and moneyline odds for Florida Atlantic at SISportsbook.